JamesArk/elastic-fleet-api-only/guide.md

 All of these steps are documented by Elastic using the UI but we will be using REST API calls with [curl](https://curl.se/) and [jq](https://jqlang.github.io/jq/) commands instead.

-First, create a new agent policy.
-And according to [Elastic docs](https://www.elastic.co/guide/en/fleet/8.12/create-a-policy-no-ui.html), this part is rather straight forward.
-With the following command, we create a new agent policy named "Elastic-policy" with a custom id (this will come in handy in the next few steps.)
+Let's start with creating a new agent policy.
+According to [Elastic documentation](https://www.elastic.co/guide/en/fleet/8.12/create-a-policy-no-ui.html), this step is rather straight forward.
+With the following command, we create a new agent policy named "Elastic-policy" with a custom id (this will come in handy in the next few steps).

 ```bash
 curl -k -s -u "elastic:elastic" \